 The video is inspired by Kate Raworth’s doughnut theory (Doughnut Economics).

-in collaboration withSky is the limit: is a project started in collaboration with the Savings Museum in Turin.
-This project wants to contribute and enrich the didactics of the schools located in disadvantaged neighbourhoods: offering at the students living in poor conditions a long-term life plan, that they are not used to even wondering.
+in collaboration withSky is the limit: is a project which started in collaboration with the Savings Museum of Turin.
+This project wants to contribute and enrich the didactics of the schools located in disadvantaged neighbourhoods by offering to the students living in poor conditions a long-term life plan, that they are not used to even wondering.
 Learning how to plan the future, make conscious choices, in order to understand that they can have more chances in life, including employment opportunities, better health and also participate actively in life.
-The project also want to contrast the restricted access to an equitable quality education for all, in order to avoid social exclusion and isolation.
+The project also wants to contrast the restricted access to an equitable quality education for all, in order to avoid social exclusion and isolation.
 Through the return of centrality to the person and the promotion of well-being, i.e. orienting children to assume a positive attitude as protagonists of their training, self-orientation, developing self-esteem, the ability to self-assess and orientation of their expectations according to a long-term perspective.